 Recalling that the report also cited ISIL using chemical weapons, Turkey said: “The use of chemical weapons by DEASH [ISIL] amid its vicious terrorist acts has also been established by the JIM in its report.
 Our efforts to counter DEASH will continue with resolve.”

-Posted by Ian Greenhalgh on August 28, 2016, With 4321 Reads Filed under WarZone.
+Posted by Ian Greenhalgh on August 28, 2016, With 4325 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.